Luciano Juba

-Luciano Batista da Silva Junior (born 29 August 1999), known as Luciano Juba or simply Juba, is a Brazilian footballer who plays as a left back or left winger for Bahia.
+Luciano Batista da Silva Junior (born 29 August 1999), known as Luciano Juba or simply Juba (/pt-BR/), is a Brazilian footballer who plays as a left back or left winger for Bahia.

 Club career

 Born in Serra Talhada, Pernambuco, Juba joined Sport Recife's youth setup in 2017, on loan from hometown side Serra Talhada.
 Initially an attacking midfielder, he was converted into a left back in the 2019 season.

 Promoted to the first team ahead of the 2020 season, Juba made his senior debut on 28 January 2020, starting in a 1–0 Campeonato Pernambucano home win against Central.
 He made his Série A debut on 16 August, coming on as a half-time substitute for Sander in a 1–1 away draw against Atlético Goianiense.

 On 21 August 2020, Juba renewed his contract with Sport for a further three years.
 The following 7 April, he was loaned to Confiança until the end of the season, but was recalled on 26 July.

+On 27 December 2025, Bahia extended Luciano Juba’s contract, tying the player to the 'Tricolor' until December 2029.
+The left-back’s previous deal still had two years left to run, until the end of 2027.
+The renewal comes off the back of a season where the defender was one of the standout performers in the squad and even earned a call-up to the Brazilian national team.
+In 2025, Juba made 63 appearances, recording seven goals and eight assists.
+He was Bahia’s second-highest scorer in the Série A, with six goals.